actnf10w/AndroidKitKatUTM/README.md

 # Installation
 Step 1: Everything from prerequisite

-Step 2:Go to UTM settings->touch input->change to touch mode(try hiding curser)
+Step 2: Go to UTM settings->touch input->change to touch mode(try hiding curser)

+Step 3: Two options

+Option 1: Download the *.zip from releases and unzip it into a desired destination in the Files app or UTM folder, you will see a .utm folder there.